 First it was Everest - twice.
-But before then was a journey of overcoming adversity such as epilepsy, stammering, bullying, low self confidence, anxiety, depression and eating disorders ... oops - there, I said it!
+Before then was a journey of overcoming adversity such as epilepsy, stammering, bullying, low self confidence, anxiety, depression and eating disorders ... oops - there, I said it!

-Aged 21, I can understand the problems young people face because I've been there.
-Mental health has often been a bigger challenge to me than attempting to climb Mt Everest.
-I have raised over £60,000 for charities through my outdoor exploits so far, but only recently has the mental health crisis in young people really come to my attention.
+Aged 22, I can understand the problems young people face because I've been there.
+Only recently has the mental health crisis in young people really come to my attention.
 We hear it all the time, and I suddenly feel the need to do something to fight this battle against a hidden but very real illness.

 Follow the progress at www.alexstaniforth.com